Aahzymandius/deployment-manager/GKE-test-environment/Questions.md

 6. There is a service called “webserver”, I have tested the pod internally and I am confident that the pod is serving traffic properly.
 Why doesn’t the Load Balancer seem to work?

-7. There is a service called “nginx”, I have tested the pod internally and I am confident that the pod is serving traffic properly.
+7. There is a service called “nginx” in the hippo cluster, I have tested the pod internally and I am confident that the pod is serving traffic properly.
 Why doesn’t the Load Balancer seem to work?

 8. I created an ingress for my nginx workload since the service load balancer is not working.
 Why isn’t my ingress working?